10 Ways To Be A More Reflective Teacher

 This is a question from Cognitive Coaching training, and it’s a useful tool to frame reflection.
 What are your general impressions, and what evidence do you have to support those impressions?
 Think of something right now that you believe to be effective.
 A literacy strategy, for example.
 Or a favorite unit.
-Maybe a grading policy.
+Maybe a no-zero grading policy.

 You say it ‘works.’
 How do you know?
 What can you point to as evidence?
 What would others say?
 What metrics are you using?
 (See #10 below.)